-NOTE: Had the level of the fault current been more than $28 \times I_n$ (or 28 kA in this example) when the reason for trip message would be cleared (by pushing the "STEP" button), Instead of the numerical value of current in kA, the "ORNG" code is displayed to show the current level exceeded maximum range of current sensor accuracy.
+NOTE: Had the level of the fault current been more than 28 x I_n (or 28 kA in this example) when the reason for trip message would be cleared (by pushing the "STEP" button), instead of the numerical value of current in kA, the "ORNG" code is displayed to show the current level exceeded maximum range of current sensor accuracy.

-- 5. After making sure you have a record of all pertinent information stored in the Trip Unit memory, reset the Trip Unit by pressing and releasing the "Trip Reset" push-button (Lower right corner of the Trip Unit, see Fig. 1.).
-All coded messages, values of current in the display window memory, and cause of trip LEDs will turn "OFF" while the Remote Alarm Contacts of the signal relay in the Power/ Relay Module will reset (open). - Following any corrective actions and / or inspections of the circuit breaker and related equipment, re-close the circuit breaker to restore power to the load circuit.
+- 5. After making sure you have a record of all pertinent information stored in the Trip Unit memory, reset the Trip Unit by pressing and releasing the "Trip Reset" push-button.
+(Lower right corner of the Trip Unit see Fig 1.)
+All coded messages, values of current in the display window memory, cause of trip LEDs will turn "OFF", and the Remote Alarm Contacts of the signal relay in the Power/ Relay Module will reset (open). - Following any corrective actions and / or inspections of the circuit breaker and related equipment, re-close the circuit breaker to restore power to the load circuit.